Erasmus, Peter Behrens School of Architecture and Design, Düsseldorf (DE), 2017–2018.

 Selected by Humade and the Stimuleringsfonds “Building Talent” commission, the assignent consisted in assisting Gieke and Lotte for developing their publication, thw new tiles and vases, as well as helping with the digital and material production for their solo show at the Princessehod National Ceramic Museum in Leeuwarden (2022).

-FU Review N10 Restoration contains a selection of Audrey Lorde's touching letters and poetries from the University Archive of the Freie Universitat Berlin.
+FU Review N10: Restoration showcases a selection of Audrey Lorde's touching letters and poetries from the University Archive of the Freie Universitat Berlin.
 The publication hopes "to encourage others to explore and examine Lorde’s writings, correspondence, and lectures in future projects."
 It was our design choice to keep the scans of the original untouched.

 The archival documents accompany new writings from Eric Abalajon, Indie Laras Bacas, Victor F. Breidenbach, Onyedikachi Chinedu, Iva Damjanovski, Taiwo Hassan, Shalom Kasim, Yaa Konadu, Arbër Selmani, Charika Swanepoel, Ilias Tsagas, and Allison Whittenberg.